awsdocs/amazon-s3-userguide/doc_source/ManageCorsUsing.md

 For more information about the CORS configuration and the elements in it, see the topics below\.
 For instructions on how to add a CORS configuration, see [Configuring cross\-origin resource sharing \(CORS\)](enabling-cors-examples.md)\.

 **Important**
-In the new S3 console, the CORS configuration must be JSON\.
+In the S3 console, the CORS configuration must be JSON\.

 **Topics**
 + [Example 1](#cors-example-1)